 Everything seemed very successful for Mr. Wein until back pain struck when he turned 50.
 His primary care doctor recommended an MRI at the Boca Raton Regional Hospital.
+Numerous tests were conducted and he was even subjected to a “do I have scoliosis quiz” to rule out certain medical conditions.
 He was told that he had developed spinal stenosis and herniated discs at L4 and L5.
 The back pain radiated down to his left hip.
-Initially, he had hard time sitting on a regular chair.
+Initially, he had a hard time sitting on a regular chair.
 He had to carry a special cushion with him when he was driving.

 For a few months, he went to do PT, chiropractic treatment and massage therapy.
 He felt better for a day, then the pain would come back.
 He had to stop playing tennis at his club in Delray Beach, which contributed to his feeling depressed and slowly he began to gain weight.
 He hated the thought of acupuncture needles, but was told it might help him avoid surgery; he went to see a Chinese acupuncturist in Boca Raton, close to his home.